ktacrack/BooxMasterKey/README.en.md

 ⚠️ **Official Repository**

-This is the only official BooxConfig repository.
+This is the only official Boox Master Key repository.
 Only download the app from here or from verified releases.
 Any fork or copy may contain unauthorized modifications.

 ---